github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

 to be used with the companion class
 `TypeTracker <https://help.semmle.com/qldoc/javascript/semmle/javascript/dataflow/TypeTracking.qll/type.TypeTracking$TypeTracker.html>`__.

-Predicates that use type tracking usually conform to the following general pattern (explanation follows below):
+Predicates that use type tracking usually conform to the following general pattern, which we explain below:

 .. code-block:: ql